CompArchFA16/CA16_tools/README.md

 # Troubleshooting
 ## Can't find the ZYBO board.
 * Are you plugged into PROG/UART on the board?
+  * Not the micro usb under the USB A.
 * Is the board on?
 * Can the host machine see the board as a usb device?
 * Have you added yourself to vboxusers?